 CATEGORY*: Endocrine disruptor

-USED IN: Contaminates animal feed, hay
+FOUND IN: Contaminates animal feed, hay

 THE GIST: Mycoestrogens are produced by fungi that contaminate cereal grains, animal feed sources, corn silage and hay.
 People are exposed to these compounds by eating grains contaminated with the fungi or by eating meat from animals that have consumed contaminated feed.
 Some of these estrogens have been linked to breast cancer, in addition to other kinds of cancer.

 State of the Evidence on Mycoestrogens (Fungal Estrogens)